mzini/homepage/software/hosa/index.md

 [Glasgow Haskell Compiler](https://www.haskell.org/ghc/).

 ### Install
+HoSA requires various auxiliary libraries and tools, such as our [GUBS solver](https://github.com/mzini/gubs).
-The easiest way to install HoSA is via [stack](https://docs.haskellstack.org/en/stable/README/).
+Thus, the easiest way to install HoSA is via [stack](https://docs.haskellstack.org/en/stable/README/).
-To instal HoSA via stack, navigate to the source distribution folder in a terminal and type:
+To install HoSA via stack, navigate to the source distribution folder in a terminal and type:

 ~~~~~~~
 stack install